Data-conforming data-driven control: avoiding premature generalizations beyond data: Numerical simulations

-Using these simulation samples to form the data matrices \eqref{eq:data matrix}, we then solve Problems~\ref{prob:CE-LQR} and \ref{prob:CE-LQR-state-conforming-regularization} and show their results in Figure~\ref{fig:Prob5Example}.
-Each control gain resulting from these problems is used in a control law of the form $u_k = K x_k + v_k$ and is run in a new simulation of the same number of time steps ($2000$).
-Figure~\ref{fig:Prob5Example} shows the resulting design distributions compared with the learning data.
-Notice that when $\gamma'$ starts having bigger and bigger values, the state design distribution converges to the state data distribution because data conformity is more heavily weighted in the control design.
+Using these simulation samples to form the data matrices \eqref{eq:data matrix}, we then solve Problems~\ref{prob:CE-LQR} and \ref{prob:CE-LQR-state-conforming-regularization} for $\gamma'=20,100,1000$.
+Each control gain resulting from these problems is used in a control law of the form $u_k = K x_k + v_k$ and the resulting closed-loop state distribution under each controller is shown in Figure~\ref{fig:Prob5Example}.
+Notice that as $\gamma'$ increases, the state design distribution converges to the state data distribution because data conformity is more heavily weighted in the control design.

 Notice also in Figure~\ref{fig:Prob5Example} (a), that the (empirical) support of the state distribution of the new designed closed-loop system goes beyond that of the data.
 Suppose, for instance, that these not well-explored regions contain issues such as nonlinearities, discontinuities, or some safety or design condition violations.
 These issues, if not known and modeled by the operator in the control design, are also not discovered by the initial experiment.
 Hence, a non-data-conforming control, as the one in Figure~\ref{fig:Prob5Example} (a), can lead to activating these issues due to its inherent generalization beyond data.
 On the other hand, in (b), (c) and (d), the new controller conforms to the learning data to different levels dictated by the values of $\gamma'$ in each.